Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 • The five stars represent democracy, peace, progress, justice, and equality, which are fundamental values upheld by Singapore.

-Symbolism and Design of the Singapore Flag
+Symbolism and design of the Singapore flag

 The flag's design is rich in symbolism, reflecting Singapore's values and aspirations.
 The red stripe represents universal brotherhood and equality, emphasizing Singapore's commitment to multiculturalism and social harmony.
 This is particularly significant given Singapore's diverse population, comprising mainly Chinese, Malay, Indian, and Eurasian communities.